Bellview Airlines Flight 210: Involvement of bad weather

 According to The Aviation Herald, Nigerian authorities initially reported that the aircraft had stalled at an altitude of 13,000 ft.
 The interim report on the crash suggested that the flight was brought down by a lightning strike as thunderstorms were reportedly present during the time of the crash.

 The AIB noted that there was a formation of a large convective system near Flight 210 at the time of the accident.
-As they received satellite imagery information from Nigerian Meteorological Agency, the satellite imagery showed that both infrared and water vapor images revealed the presence of large circular shaped clouds in couplet, especially over the south western portion including Lagos and also over the coastal part of south of Nigeria.
+As they received satellite imagery information from Nigerian Meteorological Agency, the satellite imagery showed that both infrared and water vapor images revealed the presence of large circular shaped clouds in couplet, especially over the south western portion including Lagos and also over the coastal part of southern Nigeria.
 The couplet cells appeared to remain stationary or slow moving while intensifying and eventually merging to become a large cloud cell at midnight over the southwestern part of the country.
 Satellite imagery obtained from Boeing also indicated strong convective storm activity near Flight 210.

-The presence of storm cells near Flight 210 could have caused disorientation to the pilots as it might have caused deterioration on the visibility, especially during night time.
+The presence of storm cells near Flight 210 could have caused disorientation to the pilots as it might have caused deterioration of the visibility, especially at night.
 Since neither the horizon nor surface references existed due to the deteriorating visibility, the pilots had to depend on the flight instruments.
 The pilot's sense of motion might have conflicted with the actual state of the aircraft.
-However, the lack of sufficient data rendered the theory to be inconclusive.
+The lack of sufficient data rendered the theory to be inconclusive.